ingef/conquery/docs/Config JSON.md

 Instead of a list ConQuery also always accepts a single element.

 The `config.json` is required for every type of execution.
+Its root element is a [ConqueryConfig](#Type-ConqueryConfig) object.

 ---